 Then click on Account Services; then View Account; then Add a New Account.
 Complete the information and click Add Account.
 Your new account will be ready to use immediately.

 With Home Spot accounts you receive 10 free email addresses per account.
 For Easy Spot accounts you receive one.
-Each email address comes with 5 Meg of storage, a 5 Meg file size limit, SPAM filtering and virus scan functionality.
-When you sign-up for Spot On high-speed wireless Internet service you'll be able to setup your new email address, or you can do it later.
-Click here for information on setting up your Spot On USA email account.
+Each email address comes with 5 Mg of storage, a 5 Mg file size limit, SPAM filtering and virus scan functionality.
+To set up your @spotonusa.com email addresses, you will need to call into our customer support: 877-768-6687.

 Click on the “Customer Registration and Service Portal” link located on your splash page or call Spot On for assistance.
 From here you can add secondary users, MAC authenticate and change credit card information.

 Yes!
 It requires some configuration assistance from Spot On High Speed Wi-Fi Internet.
 Give us a call and we will work with you to get you set up.
 Toll free: 877.768.6687